Key Learning Points

 In the West, health providers tend to view the combination of antibiotics with herbs as cheating, because it makes it seem that the herbs are killing the infection when it’s not the herbs but the antibiotics that do it – in their opinion.
 It’s often illegal to combine them, too.

 But there are plenty of Chinese herbs which act in a similar way to antibiotics, but aren’t so powerful.
 Chinese doctors were quick to spot the advantages of combining Western and Chinese medicine.
 Western medicine, so far, hasn’t accepted Chinese medicine.
 More fool us.

-Alternatively or in addition, acupuncture and moxibustion could have been used to restrain the unwanted antibiotic actions.
+Alternatively or in addition, we can use acupuncture and moxibustion to restrain the unwanted antibiotic actions.

 There are precautions you should take.